Rules and Regulations

 Zion Canyon Scenic Drive

-The Zion Canyon Scenic Drive is closed to private vehicles from early March through mid-November.
-Visit Shuttle System for more information.
+The Zion Canyon Scenic Drive is closed to private vehicles approximately from early March through late-November.
+You can access the Scenic Drive with the Shuttle System.

 Zion National Park, as well as other national parks, enforces the same traffic laws as other law enforcement agencies, in addition to other park specific regulations.
 Below are a few of specific regulations.
 Please keep in mind that while the location is very different from your home town, basic traffic laws are the same.